-Upon any safety-sensitive employee's first occurrence of a confirmed positive drug test result; or a confirmatory breath alcohol test result of 0.04 or greater; or refusal to submit to a drug or alcohol test, will be immediately removed from their safety-sensitive position.
-Under RTA's company policy employees will be, placed on indefinite administrative leave without pay and or up to termination and referred to a SAP for assessment and referral in accordance with 49 CFR Part 40 as outlined in section 11.
+Any safety-sensitive employee with a confirmed positive drug test result, confirmatory breath alcohol test result of 0.04 or greater, or refusal to submit to a drug or alcohol test, will be immediately removed from their safety-sensitive position, placed on administrative leave without pay, recommended for termination, and referred to a SAP for assessment and referral in accordance with 49 CFR Part 40.
+A pre-termination hearing will also be provided.